abhi3700/eosio-playground/README.md

 		+ [TabNine](https://marketplace.visualstudio.com/items?itemName=TabNine.tabnine-vscode): For AI based suggestion

 > NOTE: There will be an error shown like this, but it's ok ✅.
+This linting error can be removed by uncommenting "c-cpp-flylint.includePaths" in this [settings](https://github.com/abhi3700/my_coding_toolkit/blob/master/vsc_all.md#settings-json).
 Rest looks clean 🆒
 <img width="723" alt="image" src="https://user-images.githubusercontent.com/16472948/160161121-adfaf809-f6c0-4866-95c6-2f155a531b0b.png">

 > TODO also looks in good color like this